jesstytam/specieshindex/README.md

 ### :mega: Connecting to Lens

 An individual token is required to extract data from Lens.
-You will not be able to use the Count and Fetch functions if your institution is not a subscriber of Lens.
+If your institution is not a subscriber of Lens, you will only be able to register for a 14-day token, which can be renewed.
+In addition, you might not be able to use the Fetch functions if the search results exceeds 1,000 records.

 1. Create an account with Lens.
 2. Go to <https://www.lens.org/lens/user/subscriptions#scholar> and